This is our review of the Best 12 string guitar on the market.

 You have a built in tuner and simple treble, mid and bass knobs to boot.
 Built in tuners are a necessity for new guitars as you’ll be tuning more at the beginning, especially 12 string guitars.

 The Takamine GJ73CE is an absolute joy to play.
-Just like the rest of the Takamine family acoustics, you won’t be taking a risk.
+Just like the rest of the Takamine family acoustic guitars, you won’t be taking a risk.
 They’re a trustworthy brand.
 Takamines are generally ‘keepers’ in the guitar world.
 They won’t let you down.

 An incredible price and a safe bet for a player wanting a 12 string for a band on a tight budget.